Causality-Based Cost Allocation for Peer-to-Peer Energy Trading

 - line flows

-- Allocates cost only to the peers responsible for those impacts.
+- Charges cost only to the peers who caused those changes.

 Result: